Free Range Eggs

 NUTRITIONAL VALUE

-It has been demonstrated in testing conducted in the US that eggs from hens raised on pasture, are nutritionally superior to those laid by hens on intensive farms.
+It has been demonstrated in tests conducted in the US that eggs from hens raised on pasture, are nutritionally superior to those laid by hens on intensive farms, which are usually fed pelletised feed.

 Real free range eggs contain: